 (3) Supporting and Opposing Statements of Fact.

 (A) Moving Party's Statement.
-The moving party must set forth, in a statement separate from the supporting memorandum, the specific facts relied on in support of the motion.
+Except as the court may order under Rule 56(c)(3)(D), the moving party must set forth, in a statement separate from the supporting memorandum, the specific facts relied on in support of the motion.
 The facts must be stated in concise, numbered paragraphs.
 The statement must cite the specific part of the record where support for each fact may be found.

 (B) Opposing Party's Statement.
-An opposing party must file a statement in the form prescribed by Rule 56(c)(3)(A), specifying:
+Except as the court may order under Rule 56(c)(3)(D), an opposing party must file a statement in the form prescribed by Rule 56(c)(3)(A), specifying:

 (i) the numbered paragraphs in the moving party's statement that are disputed; and